elaforge/karya/doc/performance.md

-At the derive level, a 'Derive.BaseTypes.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.StateConfig.config_midi', which maps instruments to 'Perform.Midi.Instrument.Config's.
+At the derive level, a 'Derive.BaseTypes.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.StateConfig.config_allocations', which maps instruments to 'Perform.Midi.Patch.Config's.

 The main feature of the Config is the allocation, which says which Addrs, (MIDI device, channel) pairs, the instrument is allocated to.
 If there are multiple Addrs, the instrument will be [multiplexed](#multiplexing) across them.

-The other important bit of config is 'Ui.StateConfig.config_aliases', which simply maps one Score.Instrument to another.
-The idea is that you will alias a generic instrument to its specific instance in your score.
-For example, you might alias `>reaktor/trumpet` to `>tpt1` and another `>reaktor/trumpet` to `>tpt2`.
-Now you can refer to the instrument by its logical name in your score instead of by what synthesizer it happens to be in, but more importantly, since the MIDI config is for the aliased-to instrument, you now have two independent trumpets implemented by the same instrument.

-Instrument specific configuration is in 'Perform.Midi.Instrument.Instrument' and 'Perform.Midi.Instrument.Patch', with per-synth configuration in 'Perform.Midi.Instrument.Synth'.
+The backend-indepndent per-allocation configuration is in 'Instrument.Common.Config'.

 ### controls

-As an example, one of the basic things that most all instruments set is 'Perform.Midi.Instrument.inst_control_map'.
+As an example, one of the basic things that most all instruments set is 'Perform.Midi.Patch.patch_control_map'.
 This is just a mapping from symbolic control names to MIDI CC numbers.
 As a special rule, you can always name controls like `cc15` or `cc23` and they will be mapped directly to MIDI CC numbers, but if the instrument has a control map, you can write names like `filter` or `bow-speed`.

-A more specific example is that you could write breath control as `cc2` or `breath`, and you could write velocity as `vel`.
-But if you use `dyn`, it will be mapped to whatever control is appropriate for the instrument: `breath` if it has the 'Perform.Midi.Instrument.Pressure' flag set, and `vel` otherwise.

-'Perform.Midi.Instrument.synth_control_map' is merged into the per-instrument control maps, since often a synthesizer will define a common set of controls that all patches respond to.
+The `dyn` control ('Derive.Controls.dynamic') has special support.
+If the instrument has the `Pressure` 'Perform.Midi.Patch.Flag' set, it is mapped to the `breath` control, otherwise it's mapped to `vel`.

 ### multiplexing